What are the kinds of images that still go viral on Facebook in 2020 where we have video content taking a big chunk of user attention?

 - They grab instant attention

-- They tempt fans to click
+- Tempt fans to click

-- They are powerful lead generating phrases
+- They are a powerful lead generating phrases

-- They bring in more paying customers
+- Bring in more paying customers

-In the era of videos, the images still work but you have to approach it right to market on Facebook.
+In the era of videos, the images still work, but you have to approach it right to market on Facebook.